Upgrading from CloudShark 3.8 to 3.9

 .run installer and temporary license from the email to your system.
 The installer is a “makeself” binary that unpacks itself and executes a script.

 The installer creates a local repository on your disk and installs CloudShark as RPM packages via

 yum.
 All the necessary dependencies are included and no internet access is required.

 Run the Installer

-If you have purchased the Threat Assessment add-on, or would just like to try it out during your migration, include the
+If you have purchased the Threat Assessment add-on, include the

 -- --with-threat option, otherwise, omit it.

 If the installer detects an existing version of CloudShark, it will prompt you to confirm upgrading it in place.
 You can provide the